How To Tell If You Need A New Roof In Columbia SC

 - Watch out for an excessive amount of shingle granules (they look like large grains of sand) in the gutters -- this is a sign of advanced wear.

 - Check for signs of moisture, rot or mold.
 Note that wet spots may not be directly under your faulty shingle; water can travel down to its lowest spot before it drips.
 Mold, fungi, and bacteria can grow quickly -- within 24 to 48 hours of a water-related problem.

 - Examine the drainage, and make sure gutters and downspouts are securely attached.
 Also, ensure all drains are open and allow water to exit, and all gutters and downspouts are free of debris.

+When you need a new roof in Columbia SC hire the best.
 More about roofers in Columbia SC